kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

 ##### For Control plane providers
 Similarly, a control plane provider should also create a template for use of creation for the control plane objects.
 For instance, the kubeadm control plane provider should introduce the notion of a KubeadmControlPlaneTemplate for use by the cluster controller to create a managed Kubeadm Control plane object.

 The CAPI Cluster Controller would use this template to instantiate a control plane object for the topology.
-The current CRD contract mandates that the control plane provider supports `replicas` in the `spec` fields.
 With the introduction of ClusterClass which is responsible for handling the kubernetes version too, the current contract needs to be expanded to include the support for `version` in the `spec` fields.
+The control plane templates can optinally also support `replicas` in `spec` and its value will be set to `cluster.spec.topology.controlPlane.replicas`.

 ### Risks and Mitigations